levmel/terraform-multidecoder-yaml_json/README.md

 **WARNING:** Only the relative path must be specified.
 The path.root should not be passed, but everything after that.

 ## Access YAML entries
-You can access afterwords all entries within a YAML file like that: **"module.yamlextractor.files.nsg_rules.entry"** or **"module.yamlextractor.files.config_file.entry"**.
+Now you can access all entries within all the YAML files you've selected like that: **"module.yamlextractor.files.nsg_rules.entry"** or **"module.yamlextractor.files.config_file.entry"**.
 Explanation of entry access: Before you write your **".entry"** you have to write the file name you like to access. (see filepaths)